Whatsapp | Call Now +966 82 52 321

 1. Enter calmly and with humility.

-2. Proceed a short way inside, face the graves, and give the general greeting of peace as taught by the Prophet (PBUH): “Peace be upon you, O dwellers of the homes of the believers and the Muslims.
+2. Proceed a short way inside, face the graves, and give the general greeting of Peace as taught by the Prophet (PBUH): “Peace be upon you, O dwellers of the homes of the believers and the Muslims.
 We will, if Allah wills, join you.
 We ask Allah for well-being for ourselves and for you.”

 3. Make a silent, heartfelt Dua for the forgiveness of all the inhabitants of Baqi and for all deceased Muslims.